XcalableMP/manual/en/tutorial-global.rst

 In XMP/Fortran, node set p has element p(1) and p(2) and template t has elements from t(1) to t(10).

 .. note::
-    For some historical reasion, the user can use both [] and () in XMP/C.
+    For some historical reasions, the user can use both [] and () in XMP/C.
     [] is not available in XMP/Fortran.
-    However, we recommand to use the same syntax to the base language.
+    However, we recommend to use the same syntax to the base language.

 The distribute directive distributes template elements among nodes.
 In XMP/C, elements from t[0] to t[4] are assigned to p[0] and the remaining elements are assigned to p[1].